chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/For-Alex/Wallowing in Despair.md

 > There is so much knowledge out there that the static FP community pushes away for aesthetic reasons.

-- The FP community seems to love aesthetic things more so than helping people use those things.
+- The author believes the FP community is blind to/ignores the idioms and practices of the wider programming language community because the FP community values aesthetics (over pragmatism?).

 ### Comment